Q: How does Habitat work?

 Q: Do you have to be a U.S. citizen to become a Habitat homeowner?

 A: You must be either a U.S. citizen or a permanent resident to qualify for a Habitat home.
-In addition, you must reside or be employed within our affiliate boundaries in Palm Beach County (within Hypoluxo Road to the Martin County line) for 12 consecutive months prior to applying.
+In addition, you must reside or be employed within our affiliate boundaries in Palm Beach County at the time of the application.

 Q: Can I qualify if I am handicapped?